-The Takshashila Institution, in collaboration with the Observer Research Foundation (ORF) organised a panel discussion on session in Bengaluru to discuss “Asserting Democracy in India’s Foreign Policy.”
-The event is a collaborative effort to deliberate new ways to make democractic values stand in the forefront of Indian foreign policy.
+The Takshashila Institution, in collaboration with the Observer Research Foundation (ORF), organised a panel discussion on a session in Bengaluru to discuss “Asserting Democracy in India’s Foreign Policy.”
+The event is a collaborative effort to deliberate new ways to make democratic values stand at the forefront of Indian foreign policy.

 After welcome remarks from Dr. Niranjan Sahoo, Senior Fellow at ORF and Mr. Manoj Kewalramani, Associate Fellow at Takshashila, the panel commenced with Amb.
 Vijay Latha Reddy posed four key questions that would shape the discussion —

 - Why does India not yet have a policy on democracy?

 - Is India really a reluctant democracy as others label it?

 - Why is India reluctant to assert democracy?